-BARD1 Life Sciences Ltd (BARD1 LSL) is an Australian biotechnology company focused on developing and commercialising non-invasive diagnostic tests for early detection of cancer.
-Its lead product, the BARD1 Lung Cancer Test, is a blood test in development for early detection of lung cancer, utilising novel tumour markers and a proprietary algorithm.
-The company’s pipeline also includes the BARD1 Ovarian Cancer Test in development for early detection of ovarian cancer, and high-value diagnostic and therapeutic projects at research-stage for multiple cancers.
+BARD1 Life Sciences Ltd (ASX:BD1) is an Australian life sciences company focused on developing and commercialising non-invasive diagnostic tests for early detection of cancer.
+BARD1’s proprietary technology platform is based on novel tumour markers with potential diagnostic and therapeutic applications across multiple cancers.
+The pipeline includes two development-stage BARD1 autoantibody tests for early detection of lung and ovarian cancers, and a research-stage cancer vaccine under evaluation for treatment of cancer.
 BARD1 is committed to transforming the early detection and prevention of cancer to help improve patients’ lives.

 BARD1 Life Sciences Ltd was listed on the Australian Stock Exchange (as ASX:BD1) on 20/6/16 after acquiring BARD1AG SA.
 BARD1 LSL is headquartered in Perth, Australia and has contract research laboratories at the University of Geneva, Switzerland.